SEPTEMBER 20, 2021

 So, she’ll have to pay back, a total of $20,000.
 She must repay her RRSP over a period of no more than 10 years ($2,000 per year).

 What happens if she misses an annual payment?
 Then that amount will be added to her income for that year.
 And she’ll be taxed at her marginal tax rate.
 Again, she'll miss out on earning tax-sheltered growth had she left it in her plan.

 For more information, visit the Lifelong Learning Plan website.

 Splitting RRSP income with your spouse is a great way to reduce taxes..
 There are two ways to accomplish this using an RRSP.

 First, you can contribute to a spousal RRSP.
 For example, let's say Jack has an annual RRSP limit of $10,000.
 He can contribute that either to:

-The other way to split RRSP income is after the age of 65.
-Let’s say Mark is 72 and is now starting to create income from his RRSP through a registered retirement income fund (RRIF).
-For those 65 years of age or older, any RRIF income is considered pension income for tax purposes.
-If Mark’s spouse is in a lower income bracket, Mark can reduce his income tax bill.
-How?
-By moving up to half of that income (but not the RRIF itself) to his spouse.
+The other way to split RRSP income is at the age of 65 or after.
+Let’s say Mark is 72.
+He’s starting to create income from his RRSP through a registered retirement income fund (RRIF) now.
+For those 65 years of age or older, the government considers any RRIF income eligible pension income.
+And you can split the income between spouses.

-For example, Jacob sometimes transfers bonds, mutual funds or stocks in kind or “as is” from his non-registered investment account to his RRSP, which permits in-kind contributions.
+For example, Jacob sometimes transfers bonds, mutual funds or stocks in kind (or “as is”) from his non-registered investment account to his RRSP.
 (Check your RRSP rules; not all plans allow this strategy.)